 TRAVEL: Weekend in Cappadocia – Castle Inn Cappadocia

 The area of Cappadocia is covered in rock formations that were created from erosions of lava rock.
 This erosion created MILES of natural gorges and fields of dips and peaks in the land.
-Later on communities carved into these formations to create rooms for their homes, churches, and stores.
+Later on, communities carved into these formations to create rooms for their homes, churches, and stores.
 Up until the 1950s, the people continued to live in most of these areas, but time started to slowly destroy some of the structures.
 Plus, newer commodities like indoor plumbing and electricity was not so easy to run through the rock houses.
-Now, more and more of these homes are being restored into stores, restaurants and hotels.
+Now, more and more of these homes are being restored into stores, restaurants, and hotels.

 Our love for this hotel started with our very first email from the owner, Suat Ulusoy.
 We mentioned to him in our first inquiry email that Jason and I first met in Turkey and that we love to share Turkey with others.
 Ironically enough, Suat met his wife for the first time in America and he too loves to share his love for the states.
 And so this struck a bond between us!
 The communication from there on out was smooth and made any anxiety about the upcoming snowy travels non-existent.
-Suat wasn’t just an owner, he cared for us like this inn was his home and we were his close friends, from ordering in food for us Friday night when the roads were to icy to drive on, to arranging my ‘surprise’ hot air balloon ride for Jason and then rescheduling it after it was cancelled the first morning!
+Suat wasn’t just an owner, he cared for us like this inn was his home and we were his close friends, from ordering food for us Friday night when the roads were too icy to drive on, to arranging my ‘surprise’ hot air balloon ride for Jason and then rescheduling it after it was cancelled the first morning!

 To further attest to the atmosphere of hospitality we experienced, the hotel is normally open 11 months of the year, and January tends to be the easiest time for Suat to find time to relax and refresh.
 But even in the midst of his annual ‘leave’, he is willing to open up his inn for special guests.
 We just happened to benefit from this warm and inviting nature!
-However, with the very heavy snow the day before we arrived, the plane flights for the other guests were cancelled, but Suat continued forward with our stay and offered us an upgrade to the best room available.
+However, with the very heavy snow the day before we arrived, the plane flights for the other guests were canceled, but Suat continued forward with our stay and offered us an upgrade to the best room available.

 In the midst of our wintery surroundings, our stay in the cave room was warm and cozy.
 Each room has several wall heaters in the bathrooms and rooms as well as slippers and an electric kettle for warm drinks.
 While the terrace was snowy, the view of the valley was stunning.
-Complimentary breakfast is served in the what use to be the old animal stables of the home.
-For 2 people, they usually prepare individual plates with the traditional turkish breakfast, but more guests allow for a larger buffet style arrangement.
+Complimentary breakfast is served in the what once was the old animal stables of the home.
+For 2 people, they usually prepare individual plates with the traditional Turkish breakfast, but more guests allow for a larger buffet style arrangement.
 I think we got the better end of the deal though because all of the ‘buffet’ items were arranged accordingly on the long wooden table within arm’s reach.
 Once we sat down, we never had to get up for bread, juice, coffee, or fruit.
 Omelets are made on request as well.
 Both mornings we ate around 9:30 AM and ended up skipping lunch due to the delicious breakfast!

 Since the inn is located in Ortahisar we had immediate access to most of the what Cappadocia has to offer!
-Red Valley, Rose Valley, Goreme, Urgup, Uchisar, MustafaPasa, Avanos and many outstanding open air museums and amazing rock formations are only a drive away.
+Red Valley, Rose Valley, Goreme, Urgup, Uchisar, MustafaPasa, Avanos and many outstanding open-air museums and amazing rock formations are only a drive away.
 While there are day tours (private and group) available, Jason and I opted for a rental car for the weekend since we had been there before and are familiar with the area.
 It also gave us the flexibility to stop as many times as we wanted (which is a lot when I want to take pictures of everything!).
 I will be the first to argue that Cappadocia is more beautiful in the winter with a fresh layer of snow adorning the layers of rocks.

 If you are concerned about safety during this time, let me be the first to assure you that Cappadocia is very safe.
 And in the hands of Suat at Castle Inn Cappadocia, there is no safer place to stay.
 As mentioned before, the ease of communication leaves no misunderstanding for any questions you may have.
 Outside of email, Suat was able to communicate via WhatsApp about the location of the hotel, last minute changes, and weather updates.
 Larger hotels can’t give you the amount attention and dedication Suat gives his guests at the Castle Inn.